-In response to the first question, Unit 1 compares three master traditions in moral philosophy, viz., UTILITARIAN, KANTIAN, and NATURAL LAW traditions and applies them to a number of controversies-concerning, for example, our obligations in connection with the poor, PVS patients and non-human animals.
-Unit II surveys some recent criticisms of these traditions, including FEMINIST and VIRTUE-THEORETIC critiques.
-Unit III discusses various rival accounts of well-being, in response to the Q2, against the backdrop of the problems of suffering and death.
+In response to the first question, Unit 1 compares three master traditions in moral philosophy, viz., UTILITARIANISM, KANTIAN ETHICS and NATURAL LAW, and applies them to a number of controversies-concerning, for example, our obligations in connection with the poor, PVS patients and non-human animals.
+Unit II surveys some recent criticisms of these traditions including FEMINIST and COSMOPOLITAN critiques.
+Unit III discusses various rival accounts of well-being, in response to Q2, against the backdrop of the problems of suffering and death.